pcp-ps - Man Page

 Display all the process.

 PID Process identifier.
 TTY The terminal associated with the process.
 TIME The cumulated CPU time in [DD-]hh:mm:ss format (time=TIME).
-CMD The command name of the task. - -c [command name]
+CMD The task name along with its complete arguments. - -c [command name]

 Display the real Command name of the tasks being monitored instead of the UID.
 If command name is specified, then only tasks belonging to the specified command are displayed.